Rosenthal Kalabus & Therrian

 We Pick Up the Phone Every Time; Call 24 Hours a Day, 7 Days a Week

-Have law enforcement in Addison arrested you for a weapons crime?
-Many people may not realize when they’ve potentially committed a weapons-related crime, making it critical to seek experienced legal counsel and advocacy to address criminal charges.
-Contact Rosenthal Kalabus & Therrian today for an initial case review with a weapons offenses lawyer to discuss your legal options for resolving your charges favorably.
+Weapon Offenses Lawyer Serving Addison ImageHave law enforcement in Addison, TX arrested you for a weapons crime?
+Many people may not realize when they’ve potentially committed a weapons-related crime, making it important to seek experienced legal counsel and advocacy to address criminal charges.
+Call a gun crimes attorney in Addison from Rosenthal Kalabus & Therrian today for an initial case review.

 Violations of firearms charges can have significant consequences, including incarceration, fines, and the stigma of a criminal record.
 Your choice of legal representation for your case can affect the outcome.
 Choose a felony firearm charge lawyer from Rosenthal Kalabus & Therrian because:

 • You can contact us 24/7.
 Someone from our firm can help you schedule an appointment, get legal advice, and receive updates regarding your case.
+We are committed to building a strong defense for every client.

 Types of Charges a Firearm Charge Lawyer in Addison Can Help With